yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - When WEIGHTED_TOTAL appears without INTERVAL_END_FALLBACK, the time window and aggregation are both reliable.
 > - When combined with LOW_EXEC or MULTI_PLAN, interpretation should consider plan variability or sample size.

+> [!IMPORTANT]
-Flags do not automatically invalidate results, but they require engineering judgment.
+> Confidence flags are not a verdict.
+They do not automatically invalidate results, but they **must** be considered before drawing conclusions or applying mitigations.

 ## Recommended Analysis Workflow